justincpresley/ndn-sync/README.md

 ***ndn-sync*** is a [Go](https://go.dev/) library implementing [Named Data Networking](https://named-data.net/) (NDN) Distributed Dataset Synchronization '*Sync*' Protocols that can be used to write various real-time NDN Applications.

-The goal of '*Sync*' is to inform others about updates in a dataset and/or to learn about newly published data effectively synchronizing data in a group.
+The goal of '*Sync*' is to inform others about updates in a dataset and/or to learn about newly published data, effectively synchronizing data in a group.
 ***ndn-sync*** welcomes both newcomers and experts.

 ***ndn-sync*** is implemented using the NDN library [go-ndn](https://github.com/zjkmxy/go-ndn).